NethServer/nethsecurity-docs/openvpn_tunnels.rst

 * ``Protocol``: OpenVPN is designed to operate optimally over UDP, but TCP capability is provided for situations where UDP cannot be used

+* ``Compression``: if enabled, data to be sent through the VPN tunnel will be compressed.
+This option is disabled by default both for security reasons and because it is almost never necessary (today internet traffic is already highly compressed and optimized).

+* ``Digest``: the digest algorithm used to transform an arbitrarily large block of data into a fixed-size output.If not explicitly selected, the server and client will try to negotiate the best cipher available on both sides

 * ``Cipher``: the cryptographic algorithm used to encrypt all the traffic.
 If not explicitly selected, the server and client will try to negotiate the best cipher available on both sides

+* ``Enforce a minimum TLS version``: Allows you to choose a minimum version of TLS, in which case connections will only be allowed from devices that use a version greater than or equal to the one reported